-Check out the following job postings, sourced in June of 2016.
+Check out the following job postings.
 This should give you an idea as to the diversity in health coaching jobs as well as clarify the expectations of employers.
 Please note that these postings are simply shared for purposes of illustration, and are not representative of actual job offers or promises of employment.

 Onsite Health Coach, Viverae, Georgetown – The Onsite Health Coach provides lifestyle support within Viverae’s health management programs.
 Health Coaches coach individuals in efforts to improve well-being, achieve wellness goals, and maintain a healthy lifestyle.
 Onsite coaches connect with employees at work locations to provide coaching, as well as onsite leadership for program engagement, health observance events, challenge kick-offs and check-ins, and biometric screening education.

 Qualifications: Bachelor’s degree in health promotion, exercise or wellness-related field.
 Certified health educator, personal trainer, or wellness coach preferred.
 Able to travel extensively.

 Health Coach RN, Highmark Health, Wilmington – The Nurse Health Coach (HC) is the primary clinician providing condition and case management services to members with health-related conditions or serious medical issues.
 The HC uses clinical and motivational interviewing skills to assess members’ needs and establish mutually agreeable short- and longer-term goals.
 The HC supports members in developing self-management skills and adopting positive behavior changes, identifies and addresses barriers to member’s adherence to standards of evidence-based medicine, helps members to coordinate care and navigate the healthcare system, identifies on-line, telephonic and community-based resources to assist members in achieving their personal health goals, and proactively incorporates lifestyle improvement and prevention opportunities into member interventions.